 Using Eucalyptus Oil for Dental Care

 The oil from the eucalyptus leaves keeps your gums and teeth strong by driving away bacteria that lead to tooth decay and gum disease.
-Using small doses of eucalyptus oil helps to support strong teeth and prevent the need for dentures, veneers, and adult braces.
+Using small doses of eucalyptus oil helps to support strong teeth and prevent the need for dentures, veneer teeth, and adult braces.

 The oil is commonly added to most of your mouthwashes, gum and dental products.
 After using eucalyptus oil, most people claim their mouth feels cleaner and their breath tastes fresher.